When chapter GN 00306.000 was last updated (Basic TN 22, dated 11/90) the chart containing information when

 In addition, the BC must also show that the child is illegitimate in accordance with

 GN 00306.120.B.3.
 The rationale for this policy is that the information on the BC is not reliable

-if the mother misrepresented her marital status at the time the child was born.
-SSA
+if the mother misrepresented the mother's marital status at the time the child was

-would have little or no assurance that the alleged father provided or was a participant
+born.
+SSA would have little or no assurance that the alleged father provided or was

-in providing the information.
-For example, if the mother alleged and acted as though
+a participant in providing the information.
+For example, if the mother alleged and

-she and the NH were married upon admittance to the hospital, officials would have
+acted as though the mother and the NH were married upon admittance to the hospital,

 is when the mother is shown on the BC as being unmarried.